 The design of the TAZ is really nice, with a mixture of extruded Aluminum, 3D printed parts, and laser cut parts, each being used where they make the most sense.
 The extruder is held into place with a French cleat style groove, and one bolt, which should make it easy to remove in the future if we need to do maintenance or repairs.

 For Milwaukee Makerspace members, if you’re looking for more info or to get trained, check the wiki page.
 If you’re not a member, come to an open night Tuesday or Thursday at 7pm if you want to see the TAZ or ask any questions about it.

 Sample print below.
 Not bad for a first attempt!

-LulzBot is know for producing and selling open source 3D printers, and in the spirit of open source, they do their best to give back to the community.
+LulzBot is known for producing and selling open source 3D printers, and in the spirit of open source, they do their best to give back to the community.
 In the past they’ve helped make Slic3r better, and more recently they’ve done a printer giveaway to hackerspaces… and yes, we’ve been chosen!

 We are one of the LulzBot Hackerspace Giveaway 2014 Winners, and we’re pretty excited about it!